oeh-tnf/JKU-Games-Page/04_Veranstaltungsregeln-AGB.md

 <a href="https://games.oeh.jku.at/AGBs_JKU_Games_WiSe22.pdf" target="_blank" rel="noopener noreferrer" class="button">AGBs</a>

+## Covid-Guidelines
+Currently no covid restrictions apply for our event.
+This means however that we rely on you to be responsible: Please don't join our event if you fell sick and test yourself before coming if you are unsure.

 <!--
 ## U18-Form
 If you are under 18, please print the following form, have it signed by your legal guardian and hand it in at the entrance.